Cyclokitty/data_structures/readme.md

 Built the insertAt(data, index) method.
 Didn't take me too long but it is a bit janky.
 Strangely, I like it.
 It's a bit to read but I think it covers each edge case before getting to a simple insertion.

+**Day 10 (Sep 1, 2021)**

+Completed the forEach() method for the LinkedList data structure and completed the midpoint algorithm.

+forEach() was pretty straight forward.

+The midpoint algo required me to find the midpoint of a linkedList BUT I could not use a pointer variable or use the size() method.